 Extremely common definitive stamps — primarily flag stamps

 Printed envelopes with prepaid postage such as “Business Reply Mail” or “Postage Paid / Presorted Markings”

-Clumps of stamps that have become glued together
+Clumps of stamps that have become stuck or glued together

 How to Clip Stamps for SFTW